 Our step-by-step city guide to 2 perfect days in Madrid, Spain.

 A holiday in Madrid with only 48 hours to spare seems like a daunting task with so much to see and do.
 Let our guide help you take in the best of what this Spanish capital has to offer.
-Be sure to stay at a central hotel and let our game plan do the rest.
+Be sure to stay around the central area and let our game plan do the rest.

 Lunch and Afternoon

 Paella: After a leisurely morning lie-in, take the metro down to the Gran Via stop.
 A short walk away stands La Barraca, one of the best for paella in the city.
 We recommend trying the Paella Valencia.